trouleau/opti-anim/README.md

 ## Dependencies

-This project relies on Numpy & Scipy for computations and on Matplotlib for visualization.
+This package relies on Numpy & Scipy for computations and on Matplotlib for visualization.

+To load the real toy-example datasets, this package uses Pandas and Scikit-learn, but both dependencies are only required if the datasets are loaded.

 Run ```pip install -r requirements.txt``` to install the dependencies.